Arunavaonly/Quizapp/README.md

-The app is live on the url https://arunavaonly.github.io/Quizapp/ This GitHub repository contains a quiz application developed using the React framework.
+This GitHub repository contains a quiz application developed using the React framework.
 The app fetches quiz questions from an external API and provides an interactive quiz experience for users.
+To see the live app, click on the following url https://arunavaonly.github.io/Quizapp/

 Key features include:

 Multiple Difficulty Levels: The app offers three difficulty levels - Easy, Medium, and Hard.
 Question Types: Depending on the selected difficulty level, questions can be in the format of True/False or Multiple Choice.